 Division 1 football teams are characterized by their rigorous schedules, and football is almost full-time job on top of the student-athlete’s academics.
 Student-athletes who play on these teams have to be prepared to put in a lot of work and potentially not see playing time until junior or senior year—or not at all.
 If an athlete has the talent and love of the game, D1 FBS or FCS good be a good fit for you.

 There are 125 Division 1 FCS football teams and 129 FBS football teams.
 FCS, or the Football Championship Subdivision, comprises 14 conferences: the Big Sky, Big South, CAA, Independent, Ivy, MEAC, Missouri Valley, Northeast, Ohio Valley, Patriot, Pioneer, Southern, Southland and SWAC conferences.
 FCS football teams compete in a 24-team playoff for the NCAA Division 1 Football Championship.
-Find the latest college football recruiting news here.

 FBS, or the Football Bowl Subdivision, consists of 11 different conferences: the ACC, American, Big 12, Big Ten, C-USA, Independent, MAC, Mountain West, PAC-12, SEC and Sun Belt conferences.
 FBS football teams compete in a four-team tournament culminating in the National Championship Game to determine the national champion.
-Everything you need to know about Notre Dame football recruiting.

 With 250+ four-year institutions offering college football, researching what program is right for a student-athlete can be time-consuming and stressful.
 To reduce the stress and help student-athletes more easily research prospective schools, NCSA has developed Power Rankings that analyze data such as cost, academics, size and location, to rank the top D1 football schools.